 Click on any law firm and you’ll be taken to a page where you can read reviews from other Amazon sellers that have used them, and contact that lawyer yourself.

-What Happens If My Trademark Isn’t Application Is Denied?
+What Happens If My Trademark Application Is Denied?

-Just when this post was in danger of being all warm and fuzzy, Amazon swiftly remind us they’re Amazon:
+Just when this post was in danger of being all warm and fuzzy, Amazon swiftly reminds us they’re Amazon:

 “We regularly monitor the status of trademark applications filed through IP Accelerator.
 If your application is denied, then you will no longer have access to the brand protection features for that trademark application.”

-A Few Reasons To Join Brand Registry As Fast As You Can
+Why Should You Join Brand Registry As Fast As You Can?

 - Protect Your Brand – Brand Registry means more ways to protect your brand from underhanded competitors on Amazon (to learn more, check out our Ultimate Guide To Protect Your Brand On Amazon).